valkey-io/valkey-doc/docs/reference/cluster-spec.md

 There is an exception for the computation of the hash slot that is used in order to implement **hash tags**.
 Hash tags are a way to ensure that multiple keys are allocated in the same hash slot.
-This is used in order to implement multi-key operations in Redis Cluster.
+This is used in order to implement multi-key operations in Valkey Cluster.

 To implement hash tags, the hash slot for a key is computed in a slightly different way in certain conditions.